jmparikh/green-extension-poc/readme.md

 ---

-## Extending the ICMP Extended Echo Response to also allow carrying only other objects:
+## Extending the ICMP Extended Echo Reply to allow carrying only other objects:

-Presently, ICMP Extended Echo Response is supposed to carry the Interface Identification Object.
-Extensions defined in this draft are able to be piggyback on the Extended Echo Response.
+Presently, ICMP Extended Echo Reply is supposed to carry the Interface Identification Object.
+Extensions defined in this draft are able to be piggyback on the Extended Echo Reply.

-But, what if we just want to use Extended Echo Response to carry only the Environmental Information Objects or any other future extension objects?
+But, what if we just want to use Extended Echo Reply to carry only the Environmental Information Objects or any other future extension objects?
-- Hence we took experimental liberty to use the "State" field in the ICMP Extended Echo Response:
+- Hence we took experimental liberty to use the "State" field in the ICMP Extended Echo Reply:

       +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
       |     Type      |     Code      |          Checksum             |